Gitnux/Report 2026

 User Adoption Interpretation

-With 71% of U.S. music creators already using some form of music technology, electronic drum and percussion accessories appear well positioned to ride that strong user adoption trend.
+With 71% of U.S. music creators using some form of music technology, user adoption of electronic drum and percussion accessories is strongly supported by how common music tech already is in the creator community.

 Cite This Report